Ravensblood CH.1

 “That’s okay.
 You wouldn’t want to be interrupted while relaxing in here.
 Looks like a good place to de-stress.”

-I gazed out the large back window of her sanctuary.
-The red brick garage sat at the back of the yard, in front of the wood’s edge.
-Behind it, to the left was a huge oak tree, its trunk strangely shaped like a man.
-It divided upward into two thick arm-like branches with a rounded protuberance in the middle, like a head.
+I gazed out the large back window of her sanctuary into the backyard.
+A red brick garage sat far back in the yard, in front of the wood’s edge.
+Behind it, to the left was a huge oak tree, its trunk strangely shaped like a giant man.
+It divided upward into two thick arm-like branches with a rounded bump in the middle, like a head.
 Though odd, I made no comment about it.

 We exited the small jungle back into the hall, making another right turn.
 The bathroom was next to the sanctuary, containing a clawed feet tub and an old pedestal sink.
 Next to the bathroom, we entered the kitchen.
 White cabinets with glass doors lined the sunshine-yellow walls.
-The countertop was expensive marble, and the back door led to an enclosed porch.
+The back door led to an enclosed porch.

 The steps moaned as she led me up to the landing then made the sharp right up the smaller flight.
 The hall on the second floor was in the shape of a hook, the empty space of the stairwell in the center.

-Sandy revealed the master bedroom, which contained a queen-sized bed with a wooden frame.
-The guest bedroom had a twin.
-There was also a cozy study, with shelves loaded with books to the right, and an oak desk at the back wall, accompanied by a brown leather chair.
+Sandy revealed the master bedroom, which contained a queen-sized bed with a mahogany frame.
+The guest bedroom had a twin bed.
+There was also a cozy study, with shelves loaded with books and an oak desk at the back wall, accompanied by a brown leather chair.

 “What’s behind the last door on the end of the hall?”
 I asked.